dentarg/auth0-blog/_posts/authentication-provider-best-practices-centralized-login.markdown

 ### Easier to Implement and Maintain

 Centralized login is easier to implement as well as maintain for app developers.
 Cross-origin authentication is inherently more dangerous, but centralized login mitigates this risk entirely.
-A centralized login page is already fully implemented, negating the need for the developer to build out the login UI if a custom UI is not required.
+Developers do not need to manage the dangers of cross-origin attack vectors if they use centralized login instead of embedded login.
+A centralized login page is also already fully implemented, negating the need for the developer to build out their own embedded login UI.
 The authorization server providing the centralized login page can also ensure a consistent and secure experience across all apps that utilize it.

 ### Best Practice on Native Mobile